ankita05puri/cat-microkinetics/README.md

 	•	Net catalytic rate (TOF) is defined as the steady-state net rate of CO₂ formation (r₄).
 	•	Parameter sweeps are performed over gas-phase conditions (PCO, temperature).

-This creates a full pipeline from microscopic kinetics to macroscopic observables.
+This creates a mechanistic pipeline from microscopic energetics to macroscopic observables:

+activation barriers → rate constants → coverage redistribution → steady-state TOF

 ⸻